 A sampling of some of the stars and celebrities that Kennedy interviewed over the years included:

-Bill Kennedy spent his retirement years in West Palm Beach, Florida, where he died on January 27, 1997.
+Bill Kennedy spent his retirement years in Palm Beach, Florida, where he died on January 27, 1997.